bharti2810/Digit-Recognition-of-MNIST-Dataset-using-Numpy-Keras/README.md

 # Digit-Recognition-of-MNIST-Dataset-using-Numpy-Keras
-Building fully operational Neural Network using NumPy and Keras and compared their performances.
+Built fully operational Neural Network using NumPy and Keras and compared their performances.
 The steps followed to build the network
 - feedforward
 - loss computation
 - backpropagation